-This view is also sometimes known as Eutychianism, after Eutyches, a 5th-century leader of a monastery in Constantinople.
-In response to Nestorianism (the belief that there were two separate persons in Christ, a human person and a divine person), Eutyches taught that Jesus’ humanity was essentially dissolved or obliterated by His divine nature, describing it as being “dissolved like a drop of honey in the sea.”
-An analogy that might help explain what he meant is a drop of ink put into a glass of water.
+Eutychianism developed as a fifth-century response to Nestorianism, which taught that Christ has two separate natures resulting in two different persons residing in the same body.
+Eutyches, however, went too far in his refutation of Nestorius and ended up teaching heresy as well.
+Eutyches said that Jesus’ humanity was essentially dissolved or obliterated by His divine nature, describing it as being “dissolved like a drop of honey in the sea.”
+An analogy that might help explain what Eutyches meant is a drop of ink put into a glass of water.
 The result is a mixture that is not pure water or pure ink.
-Instead, you would have some type of third substance that is a mixture of the two in which both the ink and water are changed in some way.
+Instead, it is a third substance, a mixture of the two in which both the ink and water are changed in some way.
 In essence, that is what Eutyches taught about the natures of Christ.
-He believed that the human nature of Christ was essentially absorbed into His divine nature in a way that both natures were changed to some degree which resulted in a third nature being formed.
+He believed that the human nature of Christ was absorbed into His divine nature in a way that both natures were changed to some degree, which resulted in a third nature being formed.

 Monophysitism, including Eutychianism, was more influential in the Eastern Church than in the West.
 The teaching was renounced at the Council of Chalcedon in AD 451, but, at one point in the late fifth century, the Patriarch of the Eastern Orthodox Church sought to reconcile monophysitism with orthodox teaching.
 No agreement could be reached, and the monophysites were eventually excommunicated.
 Monophysitism continued to be widely accepted, however, in Syrian Antioch, Jerusalem, and Alexandria, Egypt.